zeseides/artew-npc-control/README.md

 ## ⚙️ Configuration

-You can customize the script according to your needs by editing the `client.lua` file.
+You can customize the script according to your needs by editing the `config.lua` file.

 ### Important Variables
-- `VehicleDensityMultiplier`: Determines vehicle density.
+- `VehicleDensityMultiplier`: Determines the vehicle density (between 0.0 and 1.0)
-- `PedDensityMultiplier`: Determines pedestrian density.
+- `PedDensityMultiplier`: Determines the pedestrian density (between 0.0 and 1.0).
+- `PlayerStaticThreshold`: The player is considered static when moving less than this distance
+- `StaticPositionMultiplier`: Reduce density by this much in static position
-- `DisableCops` and `DisableDispatch`: Disables police and emergency units.
+- `DisableCops` and `DisableDispatch`: Allows to disable police and emergency units.
-- `vehicleSpawnDistance` and `pedSpawnDistance`: Defines the spawn distance for vehicles and pedestrians.
+- `vehicleSpawnDistance` and `pedSpawnDistance`: Vehicle and pedestrian spawn distance
 - `maxVehiclesInArea`: Limits the maximum number of vehicles.
 - `maxPedsInArea`: Limits the maximum number of pedestrians.
-- `cleanupTime`: Time interval for removing invisible entities (in ms).
+- `cleanupTime`: Time (in ms) to clear invisible entities.
+- `EnableFadeEffect`: Enable/disable the fade effect
+- `ProtectPlayerVehicles`: Protect player vehicles
+- `ProtectPlayerPeds`: Protect player NPCs
+- `EnableStaticCheck`: Enable/disable static check
-- `VehicleDensityMultiplier`: Adjusts density per FPS.
+- `EnableDensityAdjustment`: Enable/disable density adjustments
+- `DebugMode`: Enable/disable debug mode
+- `DebugLogLevel`: Debug log level (1: Errors only, 2: All logs)

 ## 🔧 Resmon Values
 ![Resmon](https://github.com/user-attachments/assets/7d49fe0d-7dbc-4501-9454-bb88d0a757da)